jegasega/nginx_package_builder/README.md

  # Overview

-This build package help you to create package Nginx server built from official sources.
+This build package script helps you to create package of Nginx server, built from official sources.
 With latest SSL and Improved monitoring module support

 # Usage

 - Change build parameters in build_config file
 - Run 'build_package.sh' script to build a package
-- At the moment script is adapted for building .deb package, but can be easily changed for RPM package build
+- At the moment script is adopted for building .deb package, but it can be easily changed for building RPM package